 Khurshid Alam is an Associate Professor in Health Economics at the Murdoch Business School.
 A/Professor Alam did his PhD in Health Economics from Monash University in 2015.
 His primary expertise is in cost-effectiveness and cost-benefit analysis to examine value for money (VfM) and resource-allocation for clinical and public health interventions and diagnostic trajectories of rare diseases.
 His research interests extend to health care financing, health systems, health services, health policy, health equity and global health where he supervises multiple PhD students as a primary supervisor.

-Dr Kylie Sandy-Hodgetts is a Senior Research Fellow leading the Skin Integrity research group at CMMIT.
+Associate Professor Kylie Sandy-Hodgetts is a Senior Research Fellow leading the Skin Integrity research group at CMMIT.
 Her research interests are in wound healing, prevention, risk assessment and clinical trials in surgical wound healing and is Chief Investigator of a number of clinical trials Phase I - IV.
-Dr Sandy-Hodgetts is the Founder and inaugural President of the International Surgical Wound Complications Advisory Panel (ISWCAP), a culmination of her research activity and doctoral work into early identification and prevention of surgical wound complications.
+Associate Professor Sandy-Hodgetts is the Founder and inaugural President of the International Surgical Wound Complications Advisory Panel (ISWCAP), a culmination of her research activity and doctoral work into early identification and prevention of surgical wound complications.